 Since raising the issue of censorship in FSF, I received a number of emails from people who feel their own communications have been censored.
 It looks like censorship is being used for multiple reasons:

-Just as MIT Media Lab staff systematically hid donations from convicted sex trafficker Jeffrey Epstein, Free Software organizations are systematically hiding donations from Google.
-Censorship is one of the tools they use to achieve this deception.
+In another recent donation scandal, MIT Media Lab staff systematically hid donations from convicted sex trafficker Jeffrey Epstein, knowing that some other staff and donors would be outraged.
+Likewise, Free Software organizations know that some of their volunteers are uncomfortable with Google's donations and influence.
+Just as certain MIT staff hid the funds from Epstein, Free software organizations are hiding the donations from Google.
+Censorship is one of the tools they use to achieve this deception.tags: